-Hepatitis B immune globulin (Injection)
+Hepatitis B immune globulin (By injection)

 Hepatitis B Immune Globulin (hep-a-TYE-tis B i-MUNE-GLOB-ue-lin)